maxplomer/machine_learning/README.md

 ![](readme_cat.jpg)

-Here is the cat with blue pixels where the coordinates exists
+Here is the cat with yellow squares where the coordinates exists

 ![](readme_cat_dots.jpg)